chaoss/wg-value/focus-areas/labor-investment/labor_investment.md

 ## Objectives

 As organizational engagement with open source projects becomes increasly important, it is important for organization to clearly understand their labor investment.
 The objective of this metric is to improve transparency in labor costs for organizations engaged with open source projects.
 This metric gives an Open Source Program Office (OSPO) manager a way to compare contributed labor costs across a portfolio of projects.
-For example, the Labor Investment metric can used to prioritize investment or determine return on investment such as:
+For example, the Labor Investment metric can be used to prioritize investment or determine return on investment such as:

   * Labor Investment as a means of evaluating OSPO priorities and justifying budgets
   * Labor Investment as a way to explain product/program management priority